10 Minute read:

 skills audit

-Though you may well have spent the last few years with your head down studying you will have developed many skills and traits that employers will value.
+Even though you may have spent the last few years with your head down studying, you will have developed many skills and traits that employers will value.

-If you were the one that organised the cleaning rota in your shared house or pulled together a study group; you have organisational capability that it would be something a future employer is looking for.
+If you were the one that organised the cleaning rota in your shared house or pulled together a study group; you have the organisational capability that a future employer is looking for.

 Though many of you might cringe at this, sometimes mum, dad and your favourite aunt or uncle know a lot more about you than you think.
 Ask them what they experience as your best skills and abilities; you might be astounded at how helpful their insights are.